Prescriptive Process Monitoring for Cost-Aware Cycle Time Reduction: Approach

 \section{Approach}

-The aim of the proposed approach is to provide a recommender system that seeks to minimise the cycle time of a process in a cost-aware manner.
-At the core of our recommender system is a causal estimation module that provides estimates of the effect of a given treatment on a given target metric.
-The target is to decrease the cycle time of a process and the treatments are assumed to be binary.
-For instance, a possible treatment could be to skip an activity ($T=1$) or to not skip it ($T=0$).
+We aim to design a recommender system that seeks to minimise the cycle time of a process case in a cost-aware manner.
+At the core of our system is a causal estimation module that estimates the effect of a given treatment on a target metric.
+The target is to decrease the cycle time of a process case.
+We assume that the treatments are binary.
+For instance, suppose that in the loan origination process discussed in Sect.~\ref{sec: example}, the default way of handling missing documents is by sending emails to clients to request additional documents, while some customers get phone calls instead.
+In this scenario, the binary treatment options are sending emails ($T=0$) or making phone calls ($T=1$).
+We refer to cases that got a phone call as the treatment group and the cases that got an email as the control group.
+Making a phone call should, in general, speed up the process.
+However, it is not feasible to call every client because of the associated additional costs.
+Thus, we want to find the best policy for deciding which clients should get phone calls.

-The approach consists of two phases as depicted in Figure~\ref{fig:framework}.
-In the \emph{offline phase}, case prefixes are extracted from an event log and used to train a causal effect estimation model.
-Then, the best model threshold is selected, yielding a treatment assignment policy that aims to maximise the total gain.
-In the \emph{online phase}, the causal effect estimator and the selected policy are used to recommend the process worker whether to treat or not to treat an ongoing case based on its estimated treatment effect and the selected treatment policy.
+Our approach consists of two phases, as depicted in Figure~\ref{fig:framework}.
+In the \emph{offline phase}, case prefixes are extracted from the log and used to train a causal effect estimation model.
+Then, the best model threshold is selected.
+This threshold defines a treatment policy.
+In the \emph{online phase}, the causal effect estimator and the selected policy are used to recommend whether to treat or not to treat an ongoing case based on its estimated treatment effect and the selected treatment policy.

-Next, we describe in detail the three steps of the offline phase (\emph{data pre-processing}, \emph{causal model construction}, and \emph{policy selection}), and finish the section with a description of the online phase.
+Next, we describe the three steps of the offline phase, namely \emph{data pre-processing}, \emph{causal model construction}, and \emph{policy selection}), followed by the online phase.